So, How Does a Chimney Work?

 - be sealed to prevent leakage (on the sides as well as on the top, with a chimney cap).

-It’s essential to realize just how important proper chimney and fireplace installation and operation truly are to the well being of your home and family… it can make a BIG difference!
-For any help on detecting if YOUR chimney or fireplace is in solid, working condition, simply gives us a quick call today – and we will be glad to assist you: 817-791-4606
+It’s essential to realize just how important proper chimney or fireplace installation and operation truly are to the well being of your home and family.
+Trust us it can make a BIG difference!
+For any help detecting if your chimney or fireplace is in solid, working condition, simply give us a quick call today – and we will be glad to assist you.